jamii/jamii.github.com/journal.md

 Compiled a simple query by hand, and made some progress towards doing it automatically.
 Got bogged down for a bit in the mismatch between my stateful interpreter and the stateless dataflow.

+### 2017 Oct 16

+School all day.
+Blah.

+### 2017 Oct 17

+School notes and reading.

+Read [this thing](https://web.princeton.edu/sites/opplab/papers/alteropp09.pdf) about fluency and discounting.
+Discounting sounds to me like a general purpose excuse for your experiment not working, and large chunks of the citations in the paper look like noise mining.

+I realized that I could actually test this by using some fluency mechanism that I can vary continuously.
+The theory predicts that if I start legible and gradually make it less and less legible, I'll see a fluency effect which gradually increases until the stimulus becomes too obvious and it plummets back to baseline or below.

+Mturk person-hours cost about minimum wage, so if I can come up with a task that takes ~10s per question I can get ~60 datapoints per $1.
+I need to check what the range of effect sizes is in previous questions, but I'm guessing I can get reasonable power for <$100.

+### 2017 Oct 18

+Back to dataflow stuff.
+I got individual queries working in a fairly hacky inefficient way.
+I can see how I could naively join blocks together, but I'm not sure how to treat it as an iteration, so that I get a single incrementally maintained store for the eavs rather than a separate store per block.

+I guess I should ask Frank and just do the naive thing in the meantime.